top of page

 Jan - Feb

-Cultural highlight, but closures and crowded, expensive transport cost due to Lunar New Year.
+Cultural highlights, but expect closures and crowded conditions due to Lunar New Year.
+Transport costs can be expensive.

-If you want to experience Tết (Lunar New Year), my suggestion is: arrive before Tết, travel a bit first, then stay in one place during the holiday and enjoy the atmosphere instead of rushing around.
+If you want to experience Tết (Lunar New Year), my suggestion is to arrive before Tết, travel a bit first, then stay in one place during the holiday to enjoy the atmosphere instead of rushing around.

 Cherry blossom (typical flower for Lunar New Year).
 This signals spring has arrived!